webpack-contrib/css-loader/.github/CONTRIBUTING.md

 The **header** is mandatory and the **scope** of the header is optional.

-o line in the commit message should exceed 100 characters!
+Any line in the commit message should exceed 100 characters!
 This makes the message easier to read on GitHub as well as in various git tools.

 The footer should contain a [closing reference to an issue](https://help.github.com/articles/closing-issues-via-commit-messages/) if any.